NosytLabs/nosytlabs.com/src/content/services/3d-printing-services.md

 timeline: "3-7 days depending on complexity and quantity"
 ---

-Professional 3D printing and prototyping services for product development, custom manufacturing, and rapid iteration.
-We help bring your ideas to life with precision and speed.
+Professional 3D printing and prototyping services for product development, custom parts, and rapid iteration.
+Fast turnaround, quality prints, and competitive pricing.

 ## What We Print

 ### Functional Prototypes

-Create working prototypes to test fit, form, and function before committing to expensive tooling or manufacturing.
+Test your designs before committing to expensive manufacturing.
+Perfect for product development and proof-of-concept.

-**Materials**: PLA, PETG, ABS, TPU (flexible), ASA (outdoor use) **Tolerances**: ±0.1mm for critical dimensions **Typical Use**: Product testing, proof-of-concept, design validation
+**Materials Available**:
+- PLA (standard, biodegradable, great for prototypes)
+- PETG (stronger, more durable, food-safe)
+- ABS (heat resistant, tough)
+- TPU (flexible, rubber-like)
+- ASA (outdoor use, UV resistant)

+**Typical Pricing**: $25-$150 depending on size and complexity **Tolerances**: ±0.2mm standard, ±0.1mm for precision parts

-### Custom Manufacturing Parts
+### Custom Parts & Replacements

-Small-batch production of custom components, replacement parts, and specialized tools.
+Need a replacement part that's no longer available?
+Custom brackets?
+Unique tools?
+We can print it.

+**Common Requests**:
+- Replacement parts for appliances/equipment
+- Custom mounting brackets and adapters
+- Jigs and fixtures for workshops
+- Enclosures for electronics projects
+- Prototype housings for products

-**Real Example**: Custom mounting brackets for industrial equipment that would have cost $500+ per part through traditional manufacturing – delivered for $45 each in 3 days.
+**Example**: Custom mounting bracket that would cost $200+ from a machine shop - printed for $35 in 2 days.

-### Architectural Models & Visualization
+### Small Batch Production

+Need 10-100 of something?
+3D printing can be more cost-effective than traditional manufacturing for small runs.

+**Perfect For**:
+- Product launches (test market before mass production)
+- Limited edition items
+- Custom merchandise
+- Replacement parts inventory
+- Event giveaways

 Scale models for presentations, planning, and client visualization.